Harilala42/Harilala42/README.md

 # 💫 About Me
 Hi 👋!
-I'm currently a CS student at 42 Antananarivo, evolving from C/C++ systems engineering to building high-performance scalable AI agents.
+I'm currently a CS student at 42 Antananarivo, evolving from low-level C/C++ systems engineering to building high-performance scalable AI agents.
 Proficient in React, FastAPI, and LangChain stack.
 Passionate about automating complex workflows and eager to tackle high-impact projects.

 ## 🌐 Socials